Welcome to the Motley Fool’s “Beginner’s guide to investing in ASX shares”.

-But if you do buy and sell shares under an SMSF, the income you generate is usually taxed at a concessional rate of 15% – and that’s usually well below the tax rate for most standard accounts.
+But if you do buy and sell shares under an SMSF, the income you generate is usually taxed at a concessional rate of 15% – and that’s usually well below the rate you’ll pay on earnings received through standard accounts.

 The advantage of a standard account is that you can deposit as much money as you want and withdraw your funds whenever you need to.